Achrafbennanizia/Slitherlink/docs/analysis/10x10_OPTIMIZATION_JOURNEY.md

 # The 10×10 Puzzle Optimization Journey

+> Historical/performance narrative.
+Paths and puzzle names may differ from the current repo; see `README.md` and `docs/developer/ARCHITECTURE.md` for the live layout and samples.

 ## The Challenge: Making 10×10 Solvable

 **Initial State (V1)**: 10×10 puzzles were **unsolvable** - timeout after 300+ seconds